Jackiecrazy/WarDance/README.txt

 Arm lock: parrying with bash active disables attacking hand, cooldown+1
 Berserk: recharge other hand and gain brief attack speed buff on cast and after attack
 Overbear: base damage increased by shield time*2 and posture damage doubled, slow self briefly if enemy isn't staggered by hit
-▪ Coup de grace: mobs have a life count depending on their max health, formula pending.
-Deal one life's worth of true damage to a staggered target.
+▪ Coup de grace: mobs have a life count depending on their max health.
+After hitting a target with at least 1 skill, reveal its weak spot (direction).
+Attacking in its weak spot will deal one life's worth of true damage to a staggered target.
 If this is the killing blow, gain 1 might.
-Weapon bound, auto proc.
 Frenzy: other physical skills refreshed on kill
 Eviscerate: mass fear on kill
 Reaping: weaker AoE that refreshes if it kills an enemy